Compare tours at a glance:

 Log Cabin Getaway in Päijänne Tavastia.
 Equipment is available to hire from your hosts and the surrounding forests offer opportunities for cross country skiing right from the door.

-Our option ski touring in Sweden is located in the far north of Swedish Lapland.
+Our option for ski touring in Sweden is located in the far north of Swedish Lapland.

 A wilderness expedition with a high level of physical challenge, this tour uses pulks to transport the equipment and takes you deep into the wilderness of Swedish Lapland for a week of backcountry skiing off the trails, camping wild for five nights of the tour.
 The tour begins and ends with night in comfortable accommodation at Abisko Turiststation.